 “Carbon monoxide is a colorless odorless gas that can be quite harmful,” says Dr. Lance Broy.
 “Initial symptoms can be mistaken for the flu – you can have nausea and fatigue but actually can progress and cause organ damage or even death.”

-- Be sure that your furnace isn’t emitting carbon monoxide
+- Make sure that your furnace isn’t emitting carbon monoxide

-- Help you uncover any additional areas where you may want to consider adding a carbon monoxide detector
+- Help you identify any additional areas where you may want to think about adding a carbon monoxide detector

 It’s important to know that many furnace manufacturers might require annual furnace service to keep your system under their warranty.
 That’s where the pros at Service Experts Commercial HVAC can help.
 We’re here to help you have not only a comfortable home, but more importantly, a safe one.
-Give us a call at 905-453-6700 or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the colder months.
+Give us a call at 289-201-2346 or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the colder months.